EN

 This is precisely where respect for client data is at stake: in the precision of usage rules, not in general statements.

-Customer data must never be confused with the platform’s intellectual property
+Client data must never be confused with the platform's intellectual property

 This distinction is essential to avoid two pitfalls:

-Useful data is data that is documented over time
+Useful data is data documented over time

 Governance does not stop when a dataset enters the platform.